The Dark Funnel: How to Track Perplexity and ChatGPT in GA4

 Diluted

-Specific (Often higher intent)
+Specific (often higher intent)

 Retroactive?

-No (Only applies moving forward)
+No (applies moving forward)

-Yes (In some reporting views)
+Yes (in some reporting views)

 Code Example: The "Quick Check" Exploration

-# Regex for Perplexity and major AI Referrers
+# Perplexity and major AI referrers perplexity\.ai|chatgpt|bing\.com\/chat|bard\.google\.com|claude\.ai

 Key Takeaways